romaninsh/terms/content/blog/real-life-db-agile-toolkit-example.md

+---
-# Real-life Database example for Agile Toolkit
+title: Real-life Database example for Agile Toolkit
+date: 2016-02-02
+tags:
+  - test
+draft: false
+---

 Agile Toolkit is a PHP web framework with a particularly powerful ORM (Object-relational mapping) engine.
 This ORM goes much further beyond translating your data records into objects.
 It is fluent with joins, expressions, conditions and subqueries helping developer to take full potential of SQL engine through object-oriented interface.